core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If Observe {{RFC7641}} is supported, the following holds when verifying notifications for an ongoing observation.

-* The ordering and the replay protection of notifications received from a server are performed as per Sections 4.1.3.5.2 and 7.4.1 of {{RFC8613}}, by using the Notification Number associated to that server for the observation in question.

 * The client MUST use the stored value of the 'kid' parameter from the original Observe request (see {{ssec-protect-request-observe}}), as value for the 'request\_kid' parameter in the external\_aad structure (see {{sec-cose-object-ext-aad}}).

 * The client MUST use the stored value of the 'kid context' parameter from the original Observe request (see {{ssec-protect-request-observe}}), as value for the 'request\_kid\_context' parameter in the external\_aad structure (see {{sec-cose-object-ext-aad}}).

 This ensures that the client can correctly verify notifications, even in case it is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}), as well as when it installs a new Security Context with a new ID Context (Gid) following a group rekeying (see {{sec-group-key-management}}).

+* The ordering and the replay protection of notifications received from a server are performed as per Sections 4.1.3.5.2 and 7.4.1 of {{RFC8613}}, by using the Notification Number associated to that server for the observation in question.
+In addition, the client performs the following actions for each ongoing observation.

+   - When receiving the first valid notification from a server, the client MUST store the current Sender ID Sid1 of that server for the observation in question.
+If the 'kid' field is included in the OSCORE option of the notification, its value specifies Sid1.
+If the Observe request was protected with the pairwise mode (see {{sec-pairwise-protection-req}}), the 'kid' field may not be present in the OSCORE option of the notification (see {{sec-cose-object-kid}}).
+However, in this case the client already knew Sid1 when sending the Observe request, to which only that server is able to reply with a valid response.

+   - When receiving another valid notification from the same server - which can be identified and recognized through the same public key used to verify the counter signature - the client MUST check whether the current Sender ID Sid2 of the server is equal to the stored Sid1.
+If Sid1 and Sid2 are different, the client MUST cancel or re-register the observation in question.

+      Note that, if Sid2 is different from Sid1 and the 'kid' field is omitted from the notification - which is possible if the Observe request was protected with the pairwise mode - then the client will fail to decrypt and verify the notification, as using the Pairwise Recipient Key for that server bound to Sid1.

+This ensures that the client remains able to correctly perform the ordering and replay protection of notifications, even in case a server legitimately starts using a new Sender ID, as received from the Group Manager when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.

 # Message Processing in Pairwise Mode # {#sec-pairwise-protection}